-But there is one often-ignored, yet extremely important, benefit of baby wearing: the breastfeeding bond.
+But there is one often-ignored, yet extremely important, the benefit of babywearing: the breastfeeding bond.

 Two hormones are fundamental for breastfeeding: prolactin, which is responsible for the body’s production of milk, and oxytocin, which triggers the milk ejection process.
-Baby wearing can increase a mother’s production of both of these hormones, which is why many hospitals encourage, if not require, plenty of skin-to-skin contact immediately following delivery.
-Baby wearing allows the infant to rest snugly against a mother’s chest – close enough to hear and feel her heartbeat, feel her chest rise and fall with each breath, and listen to the mother’s voice.
+Babywearing can increase a mother’s production of both of these hormones, which is why many hospitals encourage, if not require, plenty of skin-to-skin contacts immediately following delivery.
+Babywearing allows the infant to rest snugly against a mother’s chest – close enough to hear and feel her heartbeat, feel her chest rise and fall with each breath, and listen to the mother’s voice.
 This closeness provides comfort for both mother and child and stimulates the hormones necessary for breastfeeding.